-Our clinical program in Speech-Language Pathology is designed to provide the academic and clinical training to fully prepare students for professional practice in the field.
+Our clinical program is designed to provide the academic and clinical training to fully prepare students for professional practice in the field of Speech-Language Pathology.
 The program is accredited by the Council on Academic Accreditation (CAA) in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association (ASHA).
-The required coursework and clinical training address all of the ASHA Standards to achieve the necessary knowledge and skills for speech-language pathology.
+The required coursework and clinical training address all of the 2020 ASHA Standards to achieve the necessary knowledge and skills for speech-language pathology.